Gathered in name of democracy: Country didn’t advance due to these people, says PM

 The premier gave assurances to the business community to follow up on two priority areas of boosting up exports and raising revenue mobilisation on monthly basis.

-Advisers to PM Abdul Hafeez Shaikh, Abdul Razak Dawood, Governor State Bank Reza Baqir, FBR Chairman Syed Shabbar Zaidi, SAPM Naeemul Haq and some ministers were also present in the meeting.
+Advisers to PM Abdul Hafeez Shaikh, Abdul Razak Dawood, Governor State Bank Reza Baqir, FBR Chairman Syed Shabbar Zaidi, SAPM Naeemul Haq and some ministers were also present tin the meeting.

+Meanwhile, Human Rights Minister Shireen Mazari said in a statement that it was a joke with democracy that a non-elected person is made the head of all parties conference and for the democratic movement.

 Meanwhile, Special Assistant to Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan said political mimickers were pursuing personal agenda of protecting their business interests by enticing innocent people.